TGM-HIT/typst-sew-lecture/template/main.typ

 This document itself is CC-BY, but under normal circumstances (replacing the text with your own material) that license will not apply to you.
 The scaffolding alone (calling `set document()` etc.) is too trivial to entail copyright.

+= Customization

+Some customization knobs are provided, but feel free to fork this template (MIT licensed) if you need more freedom.

+== Font

+The template uses Not Sans by default.
+Changing the font is supported, but the code note feature may be impacted: the `pinit-code-from()` function configures line spacing that makes multiline notes line up with code lines.
+The used measurements would need to change, which is only supported via forking.
+Likewise, changing the raw font via `show raw: set text(..)` will mess up the monospace grid measurements that `pin-code-from()` is based on.

-= Header and footer customization
+== Header & footer

-Both header and footer are divided into three equal-width parts; some of them have default values:
+Both header and footer are divided into three equal-width parts;

-- header center: defaults to the document title
+some of them have default values which you can find in the manual.
+The template further overrides some of these defaults, so that the outcome is this:

-- header right: defaults to a date-based version number
+- Header: course/audience description; short version of the title; date-based version number
-- footer left: defaults to a copyright note including author, year and license
+- Footer: copyright note including author, year and license; page number; institution
-- footer center: defaults to the page number
-- the other two are empty

-The template further overrides these defaults:

-- header left: a course/audience description
-- header center: a short version of the title
-- footer right: the institution's name

 You are of course free to use any other header/footer content you like.